jointheleague/jointheleague.github.io/README.md

 # jointheleague.github.io
-GitHub Pages for The League of Amazing Programmers
+GitHub Pages for The League of Amazing Teachers

+Visit jointheleague.github.io to see on-ramping and resource material for League Teachers.